Tuition and Financial Aid

 More information on other available scholarships (new window)

 - Financial aid for the MS in Physiology program is available in the form of both federal and private loans.
 It is recommended that you begin the process of applying for financial aid as soon as you are accepted.
+Generally graduate students take out loans to cover the full cost of tuition and living expenses for the full year of the program (see Estimated Cost of Attendance).
+Due to the rigor and intensive nature of the program, we strongly discourage students from attempting to work part-time during the program.

 - Students accepted to the Summer George Squared cohort of the MS in Physiology program who are applying for financial aid will also need to fill out a Georgetown University Graduate Summer Aid Application, which can be found at the bottom of the How to Apply for Financial Aid page.